hbctraining/variant_analysis/lessons/04_fastqc.md

 Next, we will define the variables that we will be using.
 This step isn't necessary and you can alternatively just manually input full paths to files and parameters within the actual command.
 However, the use of variables instead has some distinct advantages:

 1) Anything used more than once could have more easily been a variable and less prone to typos.
 Perhaps this is a common filepath or sample name that you need to write many times.
 If it is a variable, you only need to type it once instead of each occurance.

 2) The use of variable allows us to use `bash` string manipulation to assign variables rather than typing each out

 3) Can help keep your commands cleaner and more organized

 4) Can help make repurposing your script for a different project easier, since it might just be the variables changing and you don't need to even touch the actual command

 Hopefully, the case made for assigning varibles outside of your command has been successful.
-The variables we will be setting for this script are:
+The variables we will be adding to this script are:

 ```
 # Assign variables